bcgov/common-messaging-service/openshift/README.md

 ## Templates

-### Build Template - backend-npm.bc.yaml
+### Build Template - Backend (Email Microservice)
-This template is used to create our Backend specific NPM image.
-This image will only be created and updated if the [backend/package.json](../backend/package.json) changes.
-This becomes the "base" image for our Backend Runtime image.
-We use an inline Dockerfile to create a fairly slim node.js container with only the libraries required to run our backend application in production mode.

-The template expects 5 parameters:

-* REPO\_NAME - name of the repository
-* JOB\_NAME - this will be master or a pull request (ex. pr-3)
-* SOURCE\_REPO\_URL - complete url to the repo (including .git)
-* SOURCE\_REPO\_REF - master or pull request ref (ex. pull/3/head)
+The backend runtime is [NR Email Microservice](https://github.com/bcgov/nr-email-microservice).
+We use their build config and we provide parameters specific for our needs.

+We pass the following to the build template:

-* APP\_NAME - name of the application: mssc
+* SOURCE\_REPO\_REF - this is which tag, or release of the microservice we are building
+* APP\_LABEL - we want this to reflect our MSSC app label (ex. mssc-pr-5, mssc-master)
+* IMAGE\_NAME - this is the name we use for the objects required for the microservice (ex. mssc-pr-5-backend or mssc-master-backend)

 ### Build Template - frontend-npm.bc.yaml
 This template is used to create our Frontend specific NPM image.
 This image will only be created and updated if the [frontend/package.json](../frontend/package.json) changes.
 This becomes the "base" image for our Frontend Builder image.
 We use an inline Dockerfile to create a fairly slim node.js container with libraries required to build our Frontend static file bundle.